Mark the following statements about the brain as true or false. I... | Channels for Pearson+

 1

+Identify the location of the right and left lateral ventricles in the brain.

-Verify if the listed components are indeed the main parts of the brain.
+Recall that the lateral ventricles are part of the ventricular system of the brain.

-Consider the functions and locations of each component to ensure they are correctly categorized as main components.
+Understand that the lateral ventricles are the largest ventricles in the brain.

-Determine if the statement is true or false based on the verification of the components.
+Determine the correct anatomical location of the lateral ventricles, which is within the cerebral hemispheres, not the diencephalon.

 Verified video answer for a similar problem: